trifectatechfoundation/teach-rs/.github/ISSUE_TEMPLATE/ask-a-question.md

 **Ask away!**
 A clear and concise description of what you would like to see clarified.

-Note: this is not meant to "ask for solutions to exercise X.Y.Z.
+Note: this is not meant to ask for solutions to exercise X.Y.Z.